 All tables used for food service must be covered.
 If sterno is being used for hot food, the tablecloth must be linen.

 Alcohol may not be served without prior approval.
 If alcohol is approved it is to be served by catering staff.
 Security is required at all events serving alcohol.
 Events attended by undergraduate students are strictly prohibited from serving alcohol.

-For reservations in outdoor spaces, cancellations must be made three (3) days in advance of the event.
-Failure to do so can result in cancellation fees up to the total amount of the event.
+For reservations in outdoor spaces, cancelations must be made three (3) days in advance of the event.
+Failure to do so can result in cancelation fees up to the total amount of the event.